fsi-hack4autism/video-learner-insight-transformation/README.md

 2. UPLOAD: Be able to upload a video file into an application.
 Store multiple videos along with their metadata into a database.
 View all the videos on the front end by session date.
 Optional: organize by month, year.

 3. INTERACTION: Add functionality to comment at different timestamps of a given video.
 (Ex: 0:23 - Penny smiled when the toy was introduced.)
 Allow users to comment in real time using ACS.
+For each video, have a place to write down the session goals.
 Store all of this data in a database.

 4. INSIGHTS: Allow users to view a transcript from the session video using Speech to Text.
-In addition, extract insights of key words and sentiment on the video using Language services from Cognitive Services.
+Extract insights of key words and sentiment on the video using Language services from Cognitive Services.
+In addition, create a summary of each session.

 5. DOCUMENT: Create an architecture diagram of the Azure technologies we will use and document how each step connects with one another in our Github page.